Operation Barnabas Faithfulness Program for 2020 alumni:

 Option #3 – Develop your own follow-up plan

 Sometimes it is hard to find someone who is willing to commit to a structured discipleship plan with you.
 What can you do to remain accountable in your spiritual walk?
 How are you incorporating evangelism into your routine?
 What are you studying to remain faithful to the Lord?
-Basically this option involves coming up with a follow-up plan that will work for you and reporting to us on a monthly basis for 5 months, using the Personalized Follow-Up Plan Report Form – OB Faithfulness 2017
+Basically this option involves coming up with a follow-up plan that will work for you and reporting to us on a monthly basis for 5 months, using the Personalized Follow-up Plan Monthly Report

-At the end of the five months, we at the Operation Barnabas office will be following up with your OB discipleship leader, youth pastor, and/or mentor, just to see if you have indeed been faithful in the areas you have reported in whichever of the 3 options you have chosen.
-If you have accomplished on-going Christian growth and they have recommended you to receive the OB Faithfulness Award, you will be eligible to receive a certificate stating that you completed the program.
-All those who have completed the program will be announced and names will also be forwarded to Grace College and Lancaster Bible College for scholarship information.
+Throughout these next five months following tour, Operation Barnabas discipleship group leaders will be following up with with students to see how things are going as students assimilate back into their communities, homes, schools, and life in general!
+For the OB Faithfulness award, students need to have five monthly reports turned in to the Operation Barnabas home office.
+If these reports have been received and you have faithfully fulfilled the requirements, you will be eligible to receive a certificate stating that you completed the program.
+All those who have completed the program will be announced by July of the following year and names will also be forwarded to Grace College and Lancaster Bible College for scholarship information.
 (All OB participants receive a $1000 scholarship for their first year at Grace College or LBC.
-Those who complete the OB Faithfulness Program are also eligible to receive $1000 for the next three years, provided all requirements through the school have been fulfilled—all of this information is accurate as of July 2017, but could change at the discretion of the schools involved—please talk to your chosen school if any questions).
+Those who complete the OB Faithfulness Program are also eligible to receive $1000 for the next three years, provided all requirements through the school have been fulfilled—all of this information is accurate as of July 2020, but could change at the discretion of the schools involved—please talk to your chosen school if any questions).